 This course is designed for applicants motivated by experimental science and with an interest in biology, biotechnology and biochemistry.

-It is recommended if you want to develop knowledge in biotechnology, and build relevant skills to work or pursue research in dynamic sectors, such as biomedicine, genomics, green biotechnology and pharmaceuticals.
+We welcome applications from science graduates and professionals who want to develop knowledge in biotechnology, and build relevant skills to work or pursue research in biomedicine, genomics, green biotechnology and pharmaceuticals.

 ENGLISH LANGUAGE REQUIREMENTS